Package rtms

 Args

-poll_interval- Time in seconds between poll cycles (default: 0.01 = 10ms)
+poll_interval- Seconds between poll cycles (default: 0.01 = 10ms)

 Expand source code